 Applying the Fundamentals to Real Life

 The Bottom Line: For better or for worse, literature has bridged divides, inspired change and challenged our images of ourselves.
-Shouldn’t the greatness of a text be measured by how great it is to read, not by how complex it is?
+Should the greatness of a text be measured by how great it is to read or by how complex it is?
 Should we keep going back to the classics for guidance or leave them in the past tense?